Federal Convention (Germany)

-The Basic Law mandates that a maximum of three rounds of voting can be held.
-On the first two rounds, a candidate must receive an absolute majority of delegates to be elected.
-After that, in the third round, a plurality of all delegates voting is sufficient for election to the office of Federal President.
-Any member of the convention may nominate candidates.

-Usually there is not much uncertainty about the outcome: the party affiliations of the members of the convention, and hence the strength of the single parties, are known already.
-In many cases, the coalition in the federal parliament presented a joint candidate who prevailed in the first round.

-Convening the Bundesversammlung
+Convening the Federal Convention

-Each Federal Convention is convened by the incumbent President of the Bundestag in due course.
-Normally, this takes place during the last months of a sitting President's current term of office.
-The Convention must meet no later than thirty days before the end of the term, with the state parliaments needing sufficient time between the convening and the meeting to elect state electors.
+Each Federal Convention is convened by the incumbent president of the Bundestag in due course.
+Normally, this takes place during the last months of a sitting president's current term of office.
+The Convention must meet no later than thirty days before the end of the term, with the state parliaments needing sufficient time between the convening and the meeting to elect state delegates.
+The state electors are elected by the state parliaments through a list voting system.
+In practice, this means that the composition of the state delegations is proportional to the distribution of seats in the respective state parliaments.
+However, since the list voting must be conducted by secret ballot, deviations may occur.

-If the term of office of a President ends prematurely through resignation or death, the Federal Convention must meet within thirty days.
-This has happened twice so far (2010 and 2012); in both cases, the President of the Bundestag convened the Assembly at the latest possible date.
+If the term of office of a president ends prematurely through resignation, death or impeachment, the Federal Convention must meet within thirty days.
+This has happened three times so far (1969, 2010 and 2012); in 2010 and 2012, the president of the Bundestag convened the Assembly at the latest possible date.
+Heinrich Lübke's resignation (1968/69) is a special case: he announced in October 1968 that he would resign with effect from June 30, 1969, in order to enable the Federal Convention to be held before the start of the Bundestag election campaign in the fall of that year.
+Since the resignation was announced about nine months in advance, the Federal Convention could be held as usual before the (early) end of his term of office.

 Procedure

-According to the Grundgesetz, the President is elected without a debate at the Federal Convention.
+According to the Basic Law for the Federal Republic of Germany, the president is elected at the Federal Convention without a debate.
 The candidates are usually nominated by one or more parties but do not generally run a campaign.
-Each member of the Bundesversammlung may suggest candidates for the office of the Federal President.
+Each member of the Federal Convention may suggest candidates for the office of the Federal President.
 This means that not only parliamentary groups from the Bundestag can present a candidate but also small parties which may not be represented in the Bundestag.
-The Bundesversammlung is chaired by the President of the Bundestag (or one of the Vice Presidents, if the President stands as a candidate – as was the case with Karl Carstens in 1979).
+The Federal Convention is chaired by the president of the Bundestag (or one of the vice presidents, if the president stands as a candidate – as was the case with Karl Carstens in 1979).